-3.1 This Agreement shall continue in full force beginning on the Effective Date and ending on the date which is 36 months from the Effective Date, (“Term”).
+3.1 This Agreement shall continue in full force beginning on the Effective Date and ending on the date which is thirty-six (36) months from the Effective Date, (“Term”).

-3.2 The Subscription Licence granted under Clause 1.1 shall commence on the Effective Date and will continue for the duration of the Subscription Period, thereafter the Subscription Period shall renew for further periods of the same duration until terminated by either Party in accordance with Clause 3.3.
+3.2 The Subscription Licence granted under Clause 1.1 shall commence on the Effective Date and will continue for the duration of the Subscription Period.

-3.3 Either Party may terminate this Agreement by giving not less than 60 days written notice to the other Party to terminate the Agreement at the end of 24 months.
-In the event that no notice of termination is received the Agreement shall continue for the remainder of the Term.
-At the end of the Term this Agreement will automatically terminate.
-In the event any Order Form provides for a Subscription Period that extends beyond the Term, this Agreement shall automatically be deemed to be extended through the termination date of such Order Form.
+3.3 In the event any Order Form provides for a Subscription Period that extends beyond the Term, this Agreement shall automatically be deemed to be extended through the termination date of such Order Form.

-3.4 Notwithstanding Clause 3.3, either Party shall be entitled to terminate this Agreement immediately upon written notice to the other Party in the event that the other Party (i) declares bankruptcy, or (ii) or has committed an act of bribery directly linked to this Agreement, or (iii) breaches any material term set forth herein and fails to cure such breach within 30 days from the date of receipt of written notice thereof (or, to the extent the applicable breach is not susceptible to cure within a 30-day period, commences actions to cure such breach within such period and diligently pursues such cure until the applicable breach has been remedied, but in no event shall such cure period extend beyond 90 days).
+3.4 Either Party shall be entitled to terminate this Agreement immediately upon written notice to the other Party in the event that the other Party (i) declares bankruptcy, or (ii) or has committed an act of bribery directly linked to this Agreement, or (iii) breaches any material term set forth herein and fails to cure such breach within 30 days from the date of receipt of written notice thereof (or, to the extent the applicable breach is not susceptible to cure within a 30-day period, commences actions to cure such breach within such period and diligently pursues such cure until the applicable breach has been remedied).

 3.5 In the event of termination of this Agreement by Aprimo as a result of a breach by the Customer, or upon expiry of the Subscription Period, all rights granted to the Customer under any licence in this Agreement shall cease and the Customer shall stop using the System or Service as relevant.